lexicond/gov_tech_aggregator/README.md

 For those who are not as comfortable, please feel free to use other AI methods to solve this problem.
 Please note that this will not score as highly on the technical score.

+## Presentation options
+We encourage you to share:
+- A google slides / powerpoint and/or recorded video presenting your analysis
+- A zip file of your code (as relevant)
+The presentation should be sufficient to understand your analysis, method and results without the need to run your code locally.
+Please send a copy of your outputs to your HR contact.

 ## Scoring
 We will be assessing over 3 criteria:
 - Impact of analysis
 - Technical capability shown
 - Communication

-## Challenge Structure
-This interview will take place over 4 hours.
-- **Part 1**: Analyse the Government Github Community: https://government.github.com/community/
-- **Part 2**: Present your analysis and approach in any format you find most appropriate Please send a copy of your outputs to your HR contact.
-If relevant please include a zip file of your code.

 ## Guidelines
 * Try to use AI tools, we actively encourage their use